Reception

 This term we will be…

-This term's topic is ‘It’s Getting Cold’ – an opportunity for the children to explore seasonal change and observe the natural world around them.
-We’ll be learning about colder weather, hibernation and seasonal celebrations.
-We will also be reading Stick Man by Julia Donaldson, which ties beautifully into our seasonal theme.
+This term’s topic is ‘Dear Zoo’ – an exciting opportunity for the children to explore animals, their habitats, and the world of storytelling.
+We’ll be learning about different types of animals, thinking about why some might make good pets and why others might not, and exploring descriptive language.
 In the classroom, your child will be supported by Miss Harding, our full-time teacher, and Mrs Walls, our dedicated Teaching Assistant.
 On Tuesday mornings, we welcome Mr Cross from PH ActiveEd, who will lead the children in engaging PE sessions.

 Home Learning in Year R